athanzli/PASCode/README.md

 )
 ```

-Lastly, PAC scores are annotated for all single cells in the original dataset using the trained GAT model.
+For step 4, PAC scores are annotated for all single cells in the original dataset using the trained GAT model.
 ```python
 ###############################################################################
 # Step 4: using the trained model for PAC score predictions